 On the other hand, some prognostic features generally have high interobserver reproducibility, such as Breslow thickness and the presence of ulceration.4,6,9

-The main outcome was the concordance between the two groups for each pathologic feature assessed.
+The main objective ot the study was to evaluate the concordance between the two groups for each pathologic feature assessed.

 The dermatologist performed the histological assessment always under supervision and accompanied by the pathologist and had experience in dermatopathology (held a 4-month internship in the dermatopathology unit at Hospital Universitario 12 de Octubre, Madrid, Spain and a 15-day short internship in Ackerman Academy, New York City, NY, United States).